Endovenous Vein Therapy

 Wear loose fitting, comfortable clothing.

 Please check with your insurance company prior to your procedure to assure that your Endovenous Vein Theraphy/RFA procedure is a covered benefit with your individual plan.
-This will be billed as an office procedure.
+This will be billed as an outpatient hospital procedure.
 Please ask that they quote your financial responsibilities.

 In preparation for the procedure, we request that you maintain a standing position as much as possible for 2 hours prior to arrival.
 This will help to increase the circulation to your legs, thus increasing the ease of the procedure.